 - The licensed premises will be a home office where sales invoices are processed on-line.
-A Home Business is covered under the SEPP requirements.
-Council advised that they have no objection to the liquor licence. - 2.
+A Home Business is covered under the SEPP requirements. - 2.
 No submissions were received relating to any issues with the application - 3.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 4.
 I am satisfied that the statutory advertising requirements have been met. - 5.
 Having reviewed all the material, I am satisfied that granting this application for an Online-Packaged Liquor Licence will not be detrimental to the local or broader community.